Geography

 Doctor, Doctor:

 There is a range of resources to support the teaching of Geography across the school.
-These include maps, globes, technology, compasses and measuring equipment.
+These include maps, globes, technology (digi-maps), compasses and measuring equipment.
 Use is made of the Schools Library Service for reading materials.

 Visits and visitors are often planned to enhance learning experiences.
-Recent visits include a trip along a stream – from the source to the River Severn, a visit to Wales and visits to Copsegrove Farm.
+Fieldwork includes a trip along a river – from the source to the River Severn, planning the route and walking to Nailsworth, and visits to Copsegrove Farm.

 EARLY YEARS FOUNDATION STAGE